 "Wait until your expected period to take a pregnancy test.
 I had taken the 'First Response' pregnancy test six days before my missed period as advertised, but the test was negative.
 Tested on the day of my expected period and tested positive with a Clearblue pregnancy test."

 "I had four urine sticks say I was pregnant, but when I went to the doctor's their test was negative.
 I was sure I was, and the blood tests came back positive.
 I’ve heard lots of women say that the home pregnancy tests are in fact more accurate than the GP urine tests and I found this to be true!
 So if you're testing early at home (prior to your expected period date) keep this in mind!"

 "Trust your gut!
 I felt different and knew I was pregnant so I took a test."

 "If you think you're pregnant and your home tests read negative, go to the doctor.
 Their pregnancy tests are faster and pick up hormonal changes earlier than the at home tests.
+This is how I knew I was pregnant before missed period.
 I took four pregnancy tests and they all came back negative."

 "In my first pregnancy, my breasts were really sore, that was the giveaway.
 For my next two, it was nosebleeds that were the definite sign."

 "Track your cycles with an app!
 It makes everything so much easier if you're wondering if you’re pregnant."